 A pair of dark eyes coldly snatched his own at a glance to the bathroom mirror.
 It met him with a gaze, a long and wretched stare, bloodshot as if it had only known how to deal in remorse, but in truth, he could not be fooled.
 He knew the person behind he stare, behind those deadpan eyes, far too well.
 He saw himself past himself, past all the features that would invite awe and prejudice, where he was truly naked.
 A child lost in all the troubles of his world.
 But he was no longer a child, nor could he seem to be, and so he only again rebukes the thought today and gets dressed for the day.

 Groggy feet wander listlessly around the kitchen tiles as he prepares for himself a cup of coffee.
-Not too hot, not too war either; just enough cream and a mountain of sugar.
-Nods and gestures were soon replaced by spontaneous quips and laughter, a sure sign that professed breakfast was about to be served.
-He occupies his time waiting with the signs of the early dawn, the morning light very slowly reveals its golden color.
-He sees the sky, the sun, as it imparts to him a warm embrace and meets his eyes once more with the splendor of the earth.
+Not too hot, not too warm either; just enough cream and a mountain full of sugar.
+Nods and gestures were soon replaced by spontaneous quips and laughter, a sure sign that breakfast was about to be served.
+He occupies his time waiting with the signs of the early dawn, the morning light very slowly revealing its golden color.
+He sees the sky, the sun, as it imparts to him its warm embrace and meets his eyes once more with the secret splendor of the earth.
 Beautiful mornings to contrast the everyday thoughts of the evening crashing down on him far too often now.
 The birds sing and the scent of scrambled eggs and damp soil linger all around.
 Despite everything, mornings are still mornings, he confided to himself, as he washes his plate.
 Life goes on.

 The bell rings and everyone gathers around for ‘quiet time,’ the first activity of every day except for Sunday and the only activity in rehab he could truly appreciate.
 For an hour, only the sound of pages turning by residents who do not fall into the lure of sleeping upright and of the occasional coughs and sniffles are heard.
 Even now, he remains impressed by how quiet ‘quiet time’ really was.
 He himself had been silently progressing through a novel by Kate Atkinson, of a story about living the same life again and again after death.
 He shudders at the idea of having to live his life another time again from birth to the present and gives out a resigned sigh, realizing how much pity he secretly bears for himself.
 The hour comes by like an impatient bus driver and the bell rings once more.
 Chores.